 Matthew Elvidge Trust

 The Matthew Elvidge Trust focuses on raising awareness and encouraging young people and others, who are suffering from anxiety or depression to ask for and receive the right professional help.
 Our main priority is ensuring that students at school, college or university understand how to keep mentally well and have straightforward and fast access to the right help when they need it.
-We are a grant maker and support three excellent volunteer based organisations, who do amazing work in UK universities: Student Minds, Nightline, and Students against Depression, who campaign, provide support groups and offer an overnight emotional support line.
-We also chair the Alliance for Student Led Wellbeing.
-In addition we support the Beachy Head Chaplaincy Team and are a founder member of the Schools for Wellbeing Partnership, which comprises a number of organisations engaged in promoting and delivering emotional wellbeing and mental health education in schools.
+We are a grant maker and support three excellent volunteer based organisations who do amazing work in UK universities.

-The Matthew Elvidge Trust focuses on raising awareness and encouraging people and others, who are suffering from anxiety and depression to ask for and receive the right professional help.
-We achieve this by identifying and working alongside a number of outstanding small charities and organisations.
-Universities and Colleges Our main priority is ensuring that students at school, college and university understand how to keep mentally well and have straightforward and fast access to the right help when they need it.
+Our main priority is ensuring that students at school, college and university understand how to keep mentally well and have straightforward and fast access to the right help when they need it.
 We support three volunteer based charities, who work in UK Universities – Student Minds, Nightline and Students against Depression, who are all members of the Alliance for Student Led Wellbeing, which we chair.
 These organisations campaign, provide support groups, offer an overnight, emotional support helpline and enable students to access award winning online resources.
-Schools We have also been instrumental in founding and supporting the ‘Partnership for Emotional Wellbeing and Mental Health in Schools’, which brings together 40 organisations involved in providing emotional wellbeing, resilience and mental health education in schools.
-The Partnership aims to inspire schools to ‘put emotional wellbeing at the heart of their ethos, culture and activities’ in order to support academic attainment.
-Government Policy and Bereavement Support The Trust is a member of the Government’s National Suicide Prevention (NSP) Strategy Advisory Board, co-chair of the NSP Alliance and co-chair of The Alliance of Suicide Prevention Charities (TASC).
-We chair the Suicide Bereavement Support Partnership, whose Vision is to ‘ensure that everyone bereaved or affected by suicide is offered and receives timely and appropriate support.’

 Our priorities for the upcoming year include:

-To provide leadership, funding and support to the Alliance for Student Led Wellbeing and its members to ensure that we grow our capacity to campaign, provide support groups, offer overnight emotional helplines and deliver online resources, so that more and more students know how to look after their own mental health, support others and receive the right professional help at the right time.
+To provide leadership, funding and support to the Alliance for Student Led Wellbeing and its members to ensure that we grow our capacity to campaign, provide support groups, offer overnight emotional helplines and deliver online resources, so that more and more students know how to look after their own mental health, support others and receive the right professional help at the right time

-– Developing a framework for student mental health working with the Higher Education Funding Council for England (HEFCE) on research into the nature, level and cost of mental health provision in universities.
+The Alliance is developing a framework for student mental health working with the Higher Education Funding Council for England (HEFCE) on research into the nature, level and cost of mental health provision in universities.
+They are also reviewing mental health training provision across UK universities.

 To work with the National Childrens’ Bureau and Action for Happiness and build the emerging Partnership for Emotional Wellbeing and Mental Health in Schools into an increasingly effective organisation, which delivers its Vision of ‘inspiring schools to put emotional wellbeing at the heart of their ethos, culture and activities in order to support student development.’

-– Influencing policy makers towards including emotional wellbeing and mental health in the school curriculum, Ofsted inspections and teacher training.
+This includes developing an evidence base on the link between emotional wellbeing and life long learning and attainment.
+It also includes influencing policy makers towards including emotional wellbeing and mental health in the school curriculum, Ofsted inspections and teacher training.

-To provide leadership to the National Suicide Prevention Alliance (NSPA) and The Alliance of (Small) Suicide Prevention Charities (TASC), to ensure that they are effective in their work and particularly in:
+To continue our work in providing advice to Government boards and others on the effectiveness of national and local policy and actions for suicide prevention.
+To provide leadership to the National Suicide Prevention Alliance (NSPA) and The Alliance of (Small) Suicide Prevention Charities (TASC), to ensure that they are effective in their work and particularly in encouraging local authority led suicide prevention activity plans, and launching and growing a website for all matters related to suicide prevention.

 To build the Suicide Bereavement Support Partnership (SBSP) into an organisation, which enables its members to increase the level and quality of support available to those affected by suicide.
-This includes:

 To provide funding, advice and guidance to the Beachy Head Chaplaincy Team to ensure that it has a sustainable long term future and continues to patrol Beachy Head 100 hours a week, in order to save lives.